PhosCity/muxsh/README.md

 └── Subkt Configs
 ```
 This folder structure became necessary for me because I was handling projects of hundreds of epidodes and thus I had to divide the episodes in their respective arcs.
 If you have this folder structure, use `-a` flag while muxing and the project will prompt you to choose both an arc and the episode of that arc for muxing.

+# Acknowledgement

+Thanks to [bucket3432](https://github.com/bucket3432) for all the help he provided while writing this script.